Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Count distinct users, sessions, or custom identifiers.

-For true account-level or per-user pricing.
+For account-level or per-user pricing.

 For advanced use cases, Meteroid lets you segment metrics to apply different prices based on different attributes.

-Types of Segmentation Meteroid supports:
+Types of segmentation Meteroid supports:

 Single Dimension: Vary pricing by one attribute (e.g.,